Loading...

 How to consume egg omelet, english parotta bread without glucose spikes

-Engage in light physical activity after your meal to help lower blood sugar levels by increasing insulin sensitivity.
+Engage in a light walk or physical activity for 15-20 minutes after your meal to help lower blood sugar levels.

 healthspan-mbl